Keep Up with the Latest News from IAC and Emerging DEI Issues

 A quarterly e-newsletter for practitioners and organizations designed to advance essential dialogues on Diversity, Equity & Inclusion (DEI)

-Welcome to the First Edition of the IAC Newsletter
+Welcome to the IAC Newsletter

 We are a coalition of organizations and practitioners committed to diversity, equity and inclusion within our organizations and society.
 We provide resources, advocacy, and webinars for dialogues across differences to promote inclusion.
 We serve as allies for those who feel marginalized and advocates for inclusive policies and practices.
 We are committed to our vision of being the leading voice for the DEI profession globally.